 In his work on the unconscious, Freud mentioned that our consciousness is only the tip of the iceberg.
 At the turn of the 21st century, Timothy Wilson, social psychologist and author of Strangers to Ourselves, said, “with a more modern perspective on the matter, we now realize that Freud had grossly underestimated the importance of the unconscious.”
 The conscious only representing, according to Wilson, “a snowball on the iceberg. “

 With this perspective in mind, I decided to deepen my understanding of unconscious bias by writing a series of articles.
-The articles are intended to dissect how our biases have contributed to creation of the workplace as we know it today, influencing the way we make each and every decision.
+The articles are intended to dissect how our biases have contributed to the creation of the workplace as we know it today, influencing the way we make each and every decision.

-The series of 4 articles will cover:
+The following 2 articles will cover:

 Why do we have biases, and where do they come from?